 What are the resources that need to be reproduced?

-1. Resources for carers
+1. Resources for families and carers

 Resources needed to teach carers include printed resources, training videos and a practice demonstration kit.